-Refer to Figure 8 for illustrated rigging instructions and weight chart.
+Refer to FIGURE 9 on page 11 of this manual for illustrated rigging instructions and weight chart.

 DOWNFLOW CONVERSION

 NOTE: In downflow applications with roof curbs or jack stands, the center rail under the unit must be removed.
 The center rail is attached to the base rail with screws.